-1. Pardons Jurisdiction The right to grant a pardon in relation to convictions based on this Code or any other federal act is exercised:
+1. Pardons Jurisdiction

+The right to grant a pardon in relation to convictions based on this Code or any other federal act is exercised:

-- a.558 by the Federal Assembly in cases in which the Criminal or Appeals Chamber of the Federal Criminal Court or an administrative authority of the Confederation has passed judgment; - b. by the pardons authority of the Canton in cases in which a cantonal authority has passed judgment.
+- a.564 by the Federal Assembly in cases in which the Criminal or Appeals Chamber of the Federal Criminal Court or an administrative authority of the Confederation has passed judgment; - by the pardons authority of the Canton in cases in which a cantonal authority has passed judgment.

+Pardon petition

-Pardon petition 1 The petition for a pardon may be filed by the offender, his legal representative or, with consent of the offender, by his defence agent, spouse or registered partner.559
+- 1 The petition for a pardon may be filed by the offender, his legal representative or, with consent of the offender, by his defence agent, spouse or registered partner.565 - 2 In the case of political felonies and misdemeanours and in the case offences connected with political felonies or misdemeanours, the